 Extra donation required

 We require an extra donation of Euro 30,- per placement week for the Dental Care program.
 This donation will be spent to support needy patients with medicines and urgent medical supplies as well as needed equipment for the hospital and to cover extra spending incurred while placed at the hospital.

 What to expect

-Working hours will be primarily in the morning when the dentists are at the hospital.
+Working hours will be primarily in the morning when the dentists are at the hospital /health clinic.
 Intermediate to advanced Spanish speakers will get the most out of the rotation.
 Friendly and welcoming staff and patients make this rotation a joy to be a part of!

 • Observing, shadowing and assisting the dentist